rachel-m-shepherd/gopher-tortoise-soil-biodiversity/README.md

 data_loaded = ASV ID (row names) by sample ID (column names)
 map_loaded = sample ID (row names) by metadata attributes (column names)
 taxonomy_loaded = ASV ID (row names) by taxonomic strings (column names)

+The .txt files are output from the DADA2 pipeline to create distinct ASV tables for bacteria, fungi, protists, and nematodes.

+The plant data are in a wide format.

+The metadata describes each of the sample sites.